-Stores such as Walmart and Target offer price matching, which can save you time and money.
+Stores such as Staples and Target offer price matching, which can save you time and money.
 If you have the option of shopping at either of these stores (or another one which price matches) do it!
 Take your ads and compare, and get the savings you deserve.

 3. Check your closets and drawers.

 Before you buy anything, check and see what you already have.
 Chances are you have pens, pencils, and other supplies stashed away in junk drawers that are perfectly usable.
 Get all of these items out and take them into consideration before shopping.